How to Ease Your Child’s Fears Before Lab Work

 No parent likes to see their child feeling anxious or experience brief discomfort, but a blood draw for a child can sometimes involve both.
 The younger the child, the more difficult it is for them to understand that the medical staff is trying to help and not hurt.
 Your child may feel especially upset if this is his or her first experience with a blood draw.

-At Western Maryland Health System (WMHS), we want to help families ease any anxiety before a procedure, no matter how young the patient might be.
+At UPMC Western Maryland, we want to help families ease any anxiety before a procedure, no matter how young the patient might be.
 Below, we share some tips from Aha!
 Parenting and Quest Diagnostics to help make this situation less stressful for both of you.

 Make Sure You Understand the Purpose of the Lab Work